imagetyperz-api/API-docs/README.md

 - ```ERROR: LIMIT_EXCEED``` - Server is overloaded

-## Capy
+## Capy & hCaptcha

+This are two different captcha types, but both are similar to reCAPTCHA.
+They require a `pageurl` and `sitekey` for solving. hCaptcha is the newest one.

 ### IMPORTANT
-For this captcha, the reCAPTCHA endpoints are used (endpoints explained above), except that there's one small difference.
+For this two captcha types, the reCAPTCHA endpoints are used (endpoints explained above), except that there's one small difference for each.

-The `pageurl` parameter should have at the end of it `--capy` added.
-This instructs our system it's a capy captcha.
-This is a temporar change.
+The `pageurl` parameter should have at the end of it `--capy` added for Capy captcha and `--hcaptcha` for the hCaptcha.
+This instructs our system it's a capy captcha or hCaptcha.
 It will be changed in the future, to have it's own endpoints.

-For example, if you were to have the `pageurl` = `https://mysite.com` you would send it as `https://mysite.com--capy`.
-Capy requires a sitekey too, which is sent as reCAPTCHA sitekey, and response is received as reCAPTCHA response, once again using the reCAPTCHA endpoints.
+For example, if you were to have the `pageurl` = `https://mysite.com` you would send it as `https://mysite.com--capy` if it's capy or `https://mysite.com--hcaptcha` for hCaptcha.
+Both require a sitekey too, which is sent as reCAPTCHA sitekey, and response is received as reCAPTCHA response, once again using the reCAPTCHA endpoints.

 ## GeeTest